shantanusingh10/Quiz/README.md

 Quiz
 ====

 Its a quiz ! and its just the starting.
+TRY.